cristianoliveira/boulderando/README.md

 yarn cy:open:e2e
 ```

+## Git Hooks

+Run `npx husky install` to install a pre-commit hook that lints only staged files.

 ## Environment Variables

 Before deploying your version of the app, make sure you have set all variables declared in `.env.example` into vercel platform: `https://vercel.com/crisoliveira/<your-project>/settings`